 Battery life is similar for both devices.

 InReach can send texts up to 160 characters.
-Spot X message length is 140 characters.
+Spot X character limit is 140.

 If an incoming message is too long, it screws up the system and causes the too-long message and any subsequent messages to be chopped up into little chunks of a word or two, which are then sent out of order and frequently dropped altogether.
 This happens with both devices.
 Each tiny message fragment counts as one of your allotment so unless you have an unlimited plan, this can get expensive.
-InReach seems to suffer from this issue with outgoing messages too, even when they are not too long.
 It would be nice if the system would not accept too-long messages in the first place.
 (My spies tell me an intermediary message-handling company called Nexmo is where this trouble originates.)
+(March 2022: this issue may have been resolved.)

 With Spot X it is easy to compose messages on the device.
-With InReach it is not.
+With inReach it is not.
 You will want to pair it with your phone, although on-device messaging is possible if quite slow.
-(Spot has recently come out with a wifi enabled Spot X. I don’t have any experience with it, but it would be a welcome feature.)

 The onboard backlit keyboard on the Spot X is very nice.